27 Marketing Portfolio Examples (And Why They Work in 2026)

 Adding these screenshot snippets to the thumbnails is a powerful way to showcase the impact of Jaxon’s work without having to overexplain it here.
 If someone wants to learn more and see the actual posts, they just need to click on the image and it’ll take them there.

 You can’t see it in this screenshot, but Jaxon’s homepage has 9 of these projects and nothing else.
-This way the site’s viewers can definitely find them easily and not get distracted by anything else.
+This way, the site’s viewers can definitely find them easily and not get distracted by anything else.

 And if they’d like to find out more about Jaxon, they can always just click over to his about me page to get to know him better.

-14. Angel Suttle
+20. Angel Suttle

 Angel uses black, purple, and pink visuals to make elements of her portfolio pop on the white background.
-From her tagline you’ll find out straight away that she’s a marketing and digital strategist, focusing on data-driven results.
+From her tagline, you’ll find out straight away that she’s a marketing and digital strategist, focusing on data-driven results.

 She follows that with an interesting section, where she simultaneously writes about why good copy is crucial in marketing communications and what exactly she can bring to the table.

-Angel then goes on by showing snippets of her experience using videos, which is a great method for whoever has a lot of motion picture work.
+Angel then goes on by showing snippets of her experience using videos, which is a great method for anyone who has a lot of motion picture work.
 Adding a block of text next to each video gave her the space to give some background to the projects.
 With that, she gives valuable information while still keeping it bite-sized and easy to digest.

 Following the videos, she displayed more projects using eye-catching thumbnail images.
 Making sure these images fit the vibe of the one on top, she ensured her site is visually consistent and laid down the base for her personal brand.

-15. Halle Snavely
+21. Halle Snavely

-Similar to Michelle above, Halle used Copyfolio’s “Letterpress” template and decided to keep her portfolio website simple.
+Halle used Copyfolio’s “Letterpress” template and decided to keep her portfolio website simple.
 Underneath her profile picture, she displayed her profession “Copywriter + Content Marketer” and then wrote a couple of sentences about her background.

 Halle also added four projects to her portfolio, but instead of aligning them all in one row, she showcased them in a 2x2 grid.
 She divided her work samples into four categories: copywriting, content marketing, social media, and editorials.
 Whichever you’re interested in, all you have to do is click on a thumbnail to get to a page detailing them more in-depth.

-16. Kiara Kobayashi
+22. Kiara Kobayashi

 Kiara’s portfolio shows how using mockups can have a great impact on your marketing portfolio.
-She used them for her project thumbnails and it helped her show her work in context.
+She used them for her project thumbnails, and it helped her show her work in context.
 And when you’re working on creating an aesthetically pleasing webpage or a cohesive Instagram grid, seeing it like that makes a big difference.

 You might have also noticed, that Kiara’s portfolio is a one-pager site.
 Instead of adding about and contact pages, she has a short section talking about her love for storytelling for the former, and her contact info is simply typed out for the latter.